 Following his military discharge in 1919, he returned to Winnipeg and the grain industry, working at Jackson Brothers and serving as President of the Winnipeg Grain Exchange (1935-1936).
 He retired in 1950 as Vice-President and Managing Director of the Alberta Pacific Grain Company at Calgary, Alberta.
 Later that year, he was appointed Alberta representative on the Board of Grain Commissioners and, the following year, as Transport Controller for Canada, serving until 1956.
 Returning to the Board of Grain Commissioners, he retired as its Chairman in 1960 and moved back to Winnipeg where he lived at 225 Wellington Crescent.
 He was also a Director of the Canada Steamship Lines (1961-1972), Crown Trust Company, and Sovereign Life Assurance Company.

-On 4 October 1920, he married Margaret Jean Watson (1897-1961) at Winnipeg.
+He was married twice, first on 4 October 1920 to Margaret Jean Watson (1897-1961) at Winnipeg.
 They subsequently had five children: Mary Milner (wife of A. W. Everett), Kaye Milner (wife of L. J. Minions), Marnie Milner (wife of Gordon Dunn), R. W. “Bud” Milner, and William E. “Bill” Milner.
 On 20 September 1963, he married Catherine Stewart at Winnipeg.
-He was a Life Member of the Manitoba Club, Ranchmen’s Club (Calgary), and the Masons (Assiniboine Lodge No. 114).
+He was a Life Member of the Manitoba Club, Ranchmen’s Club (Calgary), and Masons (Assiniboine Lodge No. 114).

 Attestation papers, Canadian Expeditionary Force, Library and Archives Canada.

 “50 years serving the grain trade,” Winnipeg Tribune, 3 November 1960.